deadmoose14/centauri/content/syllabus.md

 ---

 # Syllabus TLDR
 Below are the most important aspects of our syllabus.
-I've decided to provide a truncated version of the syllbas so that you may reference it on your own.
+I've decided to provide a truncated version of the syllabus so that you may reference it on your own.

 ## Grading
 Scale   |   Quarter Grade